samsniderheld/diffusion_boiler_plate/readme.md

 ## Description

-This repo is designed to be a boilerplate for diffusers based diffusion pipelines
+This repo is designed to be a boilerplate for diffusers based diffusion pipelines.

 It relies on LoRAs and Controlnets to do so.